-If a judge is proven to have violated the code of ethics at the Honorary Council of Judges session, there are three categories of sanctions based on Article 19 of the Joint Regulations of the Indonesian Supreme Court and the Judicial Commission.
-Republic of Indonesia Number 02/PB/MA/IX/2012-02/PB/P.KY/09/2012 concerning Guidelines for Enforcement of the Code of Ethics and Code of Conduct for Judges, namely light sanctions, medium sanctions and heavy sanctions.
-The light sanctions can be in the form of a verbal warning, a written warning, and a written statement of dissatisfaction.
-Meanwhile, moderate sanctions consist of postponing periodic salary increases for a maximum of one year, reducing salaries in the amount of one periodic salary increase for a maximum of one year, postponing salary increases for a maximum period of one year, non-hammer judges for a maximum period of 6 months, transfer to another court of a lower court class, and cancellation or suspension of profession.
-Then, heavy sanctions consist of release from office, non-hammer judges whose term is more than 6 months and a maximum of 2 years, sanctions in the form of demotion to a lower level rank with a maximum term of 3 years, can be in the form of permanent dismissal with the right to retire, and can also be subject to sanctions in the form of dishonorable discharge.
+Suppose a judge is proven to have violated the code of ethics at the Honorary Council of Judges session.
+In that case, three categories of sanctions are based on Article 19 of the Joint Regulations of the Indonesian Supreme Court and the Judicial Commission.
+Republic of Indonesia Number 02/PB/MA/IX/2012-02/PB/P.KY/09/2012 concerning Guidelines for Enforcement of the Code of Ethics and Code of Conduct for Judges, namely light, medium, and heavy sanctions.12 The light sanctions can be in the form of a verbal warning, a written warning, and a written statement of dissatisfaction.
+Meanwhile, moderate sanctions consist of postponing periodic salary increases for a maximum of one year, reducing salaries in the amount of one period of one year, non-hammer judges for a maximum period of 6 months, transfer to another court of a lower court class, and cancellation or suspension of profession.
+Then, heavy sanctions consist of release from office, non-hammer judges whose term is more than 6 months and a maximum of 3 years, can be in the form of demotion to a lower level rank with a maximum term of 3 years, can be in the form of dishonorable discharge.

 Even though efforts have been made to outline the code of ethics for judges, violations of the code of ethics still occur frequently.
-Some data on violations of the code of ethics committed by judges are as follows, such as bribery (42.2%), infidelity (28.9%), indiscipline (11.1%), drugs (6.7%), playing around with verdicts (4.4%), as well as violations of the code of ethics. other violations (6.7%).
-Cases of ethical violations such as bribery are likely to be carried out to "speed up" the trial or reduce the threat of criminal punishment against the defendant.
+Some data on violations of the code of ethics committed by judges are as follows, such as bribery (42.2%), infidelity (28.9%), indiscipline (11.1%), drugs (6.7%), playing around with verdicts (4.4%), as well as violations of the code of ethics.
+Other violations (6.7%).13 Cases of ethical breaches such as bribery are likely to be carried out to "speed up" the trial or reduce the threat of criminal punishment against the defendant.

-One example is the case involving former judge Ramlan Comel who was proven to have accepted bribes and promises in a social assistance fund corruption trial in Bandung in 2009-2010.14 Former judge Ramlan Comel at that time was handling the social assistance funds case with Decision Number 22/Pid.Sus/TPK/2012/PN.
+One example is the case involving former judge Ramlan Comel, who was proven to have accepted bribes and promises in a social assistance fund corruption trial in Bandung in 2009-2010.14 Former judge Ramlan Comel was handling the social assistance funds case with Decision Number 22/Pid at that time.Sus/TPK/2012/PN.
 Bdg, 23/Pid.Sus/TPK/2012/PN.
 Bdg, 23/Pid.Sus/TPK/2012/PN.
 Bdg, 24/Pid.Sus/TPK/2012/PN. and Bdg, 25/Pid.Sus/TPK/2012/PN.
 BdgBdg.
-On December 17 2012, former judge Ramlan Comel handed down a verdict in the case of irregularities in Bandung government social assistance funds in 2009-2010, whose ruling sentenced each defendant to 1 (one) year in prison and a fine to defendants Rochman et al. additional imprisonment of IDR 50,000,000.00 (fifty million rupiah) for 1 (one) month.
+On December 17, 2012, former judge Ramlan Comel handed down a verdict in the case of irregularities in Bandung government social assistance funds in 2009-2010, whose ruling sentenced each defendant to 1 (one) year in prison and a fine to defendants Rochman et al. additional imprisonment of IDR 50,000,000.00 (fifty million rupiah) for 1 (one) month.
 However, in 2014, in the Bandung Corruption Court trial, former judge Ramlan Comel was proven to have violated the judge's code of ethics and statutory regulations and was sentenced to 7 years in prison and a fine of IDR 200,000,000.00 (two hundred million rupiah) subsidiary 1 (one) month prison for bribes received in bribery cases and social assistance fund cases.

-If something like the example above occurs, the verdict cannot be canceled or deemed invalid because there are no rules or regulations that state this.
-The verdict issued by the judge is null and void if it does not meet the requirements as intended in Article 197 paragraph (1)
+If something like the example above occurs, the verdict cannot be canceled or deemed invalid because no rules or regulations state this.
+The verdict issued by the judge is null and void if it does not meet the requirements as intended in Article 197 paragraph (1) KUHAP jo.
+Constitutional Court Decision Number 103/PUU-XIV/2016, where criminal verdict at the court of the first instance must contain:15